-The prison was given an inspection in early 2015, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in January 2017, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Pentonville, Report on an announced inspection of HMP Pentonville (9-13 January 2017)

 - HMP Pentonville (PDF, 1.36 MB), Unannounced inspection of HMP Pentonville (2 – 13 February 2015)

 - HMP Pentonville, Unannounced inspection of HMP Pentonville (27 August–6 September 2013)

 - HMP Pentonville, Unannounced full follow-up inspection of HMP Pentonville (24 February – 4 March 2011)

 - HMP Pentonville, Announced inspection of HMP Pentonville (11-15 May 2009